GXNU-ZhongLab/SGLATrack/README.md

 ## Contact
-For any questions or cooperation, please contact xcc23cg@163.com
+For any questions or cooperation, please contact xcc23cg@163.com or wechat: chaocan23

 ## Acknowledgments